Skip to main content

 The alliance is led by the Indiana CTSI’s Community Health Partnerships program, which seeks to improve health in Indiana through community-university partnerships and community-based health research.
 Community Health Partnerships’ coalition-building efforts are already integrated across almost every county in Indiana through Purdue Extension, which is involved in more than 60 health coalitions and has extension educators in all 92 counties in the state.

-Health coalitions involve both formal and informal groups of people working together to improve one or more aspects of health, such as cardiovascular disease, diabetes, healthy weight, and asthma.
-They are a powerful tool for helping to change health behavior in a community, said Dennis Savaiano, PhD, associate director and Purdue liaison for Community Health Partnerships and Virginia Claypool Meredith Professor of Nutrition Policy at Purdue.
+Health coalitions involve both formal and informal groups of people working together to improve one or more aspects of health, such as cardiovascular disease, diabetes, healthy weight and asthma.
+They are a powerful tool for helping to change health behavior in a community.

-This IMPRS opportunity will work with the coalitions across the state on research such as community program evaluation, social network analysis, coalition building, and/or data analysis.
+Students who work with Connections IN Health and Dr. Savaiano will work with coalitions across the state on research such as community program evaluation, social network analysis, coalition building, and/or data analysis.
+Topics of recent intern projects include:

 Debra Litzleman, MD

 Students will work with Litzleman and WeCare Indiana.
 WeCare Indiana is a program designed to reduce the risk factors for infant mortality through a combination of two-way SMS messaging (text messages) and health coaching.
-The five targeted factors include a decrease in smoking, obesity and mental health issues, and an increase in safe sleep practices and breastfeeding.
+The five targeted factors include:

 Student responsibilities include: